-In case of sauerkraut, the process of fermentation produces a lot of beneficial probiotics which has positive effects on your digestive tract and ultimately on the rest of your body too.
-That is because a large part of our immune system actually lives within our intestinal flora and is run by bacterial organisms.
+In case of sauerkraut, the process of fermentation produces a lot of beneficial probiotics which has positive effects on the digestive tract and ultimately on the rest of the body too.
+The reason for this is because a large part of our immune system actually lives within our intestinal flora and is run by bacterial organisms.

-The sauerkraut fermentation process is called lactic acid fermentation or “pickling” to put it in more simpler terms.
+The fermentation process which creates the pungent flavour in cabbage is called lactic acid fermentation or “pickling” to put it in more simpler terms.
 Lactic acid bacteria like lactobacilli are driving the fermentation.
 These lactobacilli occur and grow naturally on raw cabbage since they’re airborne bacteria.